xjtuiair-cag/Matterhorn/README.md

 ### Neurons in SNN

-As we're all known, the image below describes what an ANN be like.
+As we're all known, the image below describes what an ANN looks like.

 ![ANN Structure](./assets/readme_1.png)

-**Operation 1** is **synapse function**, which uses weights and bias to calculate those values from previous layer to current layer.
+**Operation 1** is **synapse function**, which uses weights and bias to calculate those values from the previous layer to the current layer.
 Commonly used synapse functions are including full connection layer `nn.Linear`, convolution layer `nn.Conv2D`, etc.

-We use an equation to describe synapse function:
+We use an equation to describe the synapse function:

 $$Y^{l}=synapse(X^{l-1})$$

-Where $l$ here means the number of current layer.
+Where $l$ here means the number of current layers.

-**Operation 2** is **activation function**, which filters information from synapses and send the filtered information to next layer.
+**Operation 2** is **activation function**, which filters information from synapses and sends the filtered information to the next layer.
 Commonly used activation functions are including `nn.ReLU`, `nn.Sigmoid`, etc.

-We use an equation to describe activation function:
+We use an equation to describe the activation function:

 $$X^{l}=activation(Y^{l})$$

-This is what an ANN be like.
-Each of layers in ANN has 2 functions.
+In conclusion, each of the layers in ANN has 2 functions.
 We can build our ANN model in PyTorch by the code below:

 ```python
 import torch.nn as nn